dallbee/Advent-of-Code/README.txt

 solution until at least 24 hours has passed since the problems have been announced.

 I have not written the code for portability.
-The code compiles was compiled with gcc 7.2.0 and run on x86_64 Gnu/Linux.
+The code compiles with gcc 7.2.0 and has been tested on x86_64 Gnu/Linux.
 To compile and run the code, simply:

     git clone --recursive -j8 https://github.com/dallbee/Advent-of-Code.git
     make